Rosenthal Kalabus & Therrian

 • Challenging the prosecution’s case at every opportunity to seek an efficient resolution for you

-• Fighting as hard as necessary to secure the best possible result, even when that means going to trial
+• Fighting as hard as necessary to secure the best possible result, including representing you in criminal trials and preparing for a jury trial when necessary

 Contact Our Firm Today to Learn More About Your Options

 After getting arrested for a weapons offense in Addison, protect your rights, freedom, and future by seeking experienced legal advice and advocacy from a gun crime lawyer in Addison from Rosenthal Kalabus & Therrian.
-Contact us today at (972) 369-0577 for a confidential consultation with a knowledgeable Addison defense attorney to discuss how our firm can help you pursue a favorable resolution to your charges.
+Call our law firm today at (972) 369-0577 or complete our online form for a confidential consultation with a knowledgeable Addison defense attorney.
+Discuss how our team of lawyers can help you pursue a favorable resolution to your charges.